Get

 Preventing Adverse Effects

-Without testing, you could give your dog prevention medicine while they secretly have an infection.
-Not only would this be a waste of time and money and risk the spread of heartworms, but it could also cause adverse reactions that can be harmful to your dog’s health.
+Without testing, you could give your dog prevention medicine while they secretly have heartworm.
+Not only would this be a waste of time and money and risk the spread of heartworms, but it could also cause serious adverse reactions that can be harmful to your dog’s health, as the preventative products do not kill the adult heartworms.

 When an infected dog takes a standard heartworm preventive, the medicine may cause young heartworm larvae to die rapidly which can trigger a shock-like reaction.
 Although this is rare, a heartworm test is a simple way to prevent a potentially fatal situation.